samjaiswal51/phonepe-clone-landing-page/README.md

 ---

 ## ⚠️ Note
-This calculator is a front-end only project meant for learning and demonstration purposes.
+This is a front-end only project meant for learning and demonstration purposes.
 Feel free to fork and improve it!

 ---
 ### ⭐ Don’t forget to Star this repo if you like it!